 |2.
 Handoff||Interface Diagram, Design System||Mockups, Style Guide, Media Assets, Design System|

 |3.
 Implementation||Frontend Development Content||Frontend Development Presentation|

 The items indicated in this process are Artifacts.
-In the Implementation phase, items are represented by abstract concepts because the Front-end Development is in a different realm.
-The principle of Separation of Structure, Content and Style, Presentation enables the simultaneous progress of Design and Front-end Development.
+In the Implementation phase, items are represented by abstract concepts because the Frontend Development is in a different realm.
+The principle of Separation of Content and Presentation enables the simultaneous progress of Design and Frontend Development.

 Ideally, the goal in the Prototype phase is to handoff (for implementation) a design that is presented and tested based on the set Strategy and Scope.
 With this goal in mind, it is important to process feedback from stakeholders (people from business, product, engineering) and users before going to the Handoff phase.

 Another straightforward process, the Interaction to Interface Design Process is the translation of the content inventory and interaction diagram into interface diagram—which is commonly represented by wireframes.

 This process is the transition from Design Discovery to Design Delivery wherein user interface artifacts can already be used for frontend development, specifically pertaining to structure.

 Based on the Product Requirement Document (PRD), a designer would translate its relevant content into Content Inventory and Interaction Diagram—which is commonly represented by Task Flows.